learn-co-curriculum/github-to-canvas/README.md

 If the lesson type is an assignment, a Fork button will also be added to the HTML header.
 Because the command didn't specify, the type of lesson is determined based on the local repo structure - if it has sub-folders, the lesson will become an assignment; if there are no sub-folders, the lesson will become a page.
-If the lesson type is a page, the `--forkable` option will be ignored.

 Creating a lesson this way will also produce a `.canvas` file.
 This file contains info about the Canvas lesson that was created.